 Presently Nikyatu is in development on her feature film FLOWERS, which she co-wrote/co-directed with Yvonne Shirley.
 The two are touring the festival circuit with the short film rendition of the feature for which they were recently awarded the HBO Short film award.

-Flowers, the short film, will premiere on HBO in February 2017.
+Flowers, the short film, is currently airing on HBO.